Depart London Heathrow – 14:35

 The reason we have brought you to Moab for 2 nights is so that you can visit Arches and Canyonlands National Parks.
-Depending on your arrival time you could visit one of them this afternoon all leave both until tomorrow.
-Both warrant 4 hours really as there is some nice short walks at both.
+Depending on your arrival time you could visit one of them this afternoon or leave both until tomorrow.
+Both warrant 4 hours really as there are some nice short walks at both.

 Overnight – Moab, UT